 She didn’t acknowledge him as he entered.
 She continued to sit, a little stooped over, listening to the man petitioning before her.
 He was middle aged, and stood awkwardly, leaning on a walking staff.

-“. . .are starving now,” he said.
+“. . .children are starving now,” he said.
 “I cannot afford the food any more.
 I figured if my leg worked, I could go back to the docks and make a living again.”
 He looked down.

 “Your faith is commendable,” Allmother said.
 “Tell me, how did you lose the use of your leg?”

-“A fishing accident, your excellency,” the man said.
+“A fishing accident, your Excellency,” the man said.
 “I came down from the highlands a few years back, when late frosts took my crops.
-Took a job on one of the stormrunners--the ships who go out during the spring tempests, catching fish when others remain safe in the harbor.
+I took a job on one of the stormrunners--the ships who go out during the spring tempests, catching fish when others remain safe in the harbor.
 The accident crushed a barrel against my leg.
 Nobody will take me on to work the boats anymore, not with a lame leg.”

 Allmother nodded.

-“I wouldn’t have come,” he said.
+“I wouldn’t have come to you,” he said.
 “But with my wife sick and my daughter crying with such hunger. . . .”

 Allmother reached a hand out, laying it on the man’s shoulder.
 “I understand your difficulties, but your problems are not as severe as you may think.
 Go and speak with my high priest.
 I have a man on the docks who owes me allegiance, and we will put you in touch with him.
 You have two good hands; you will be put to work sewing nets or learning carpentry.”

-The man nodded thankfully.
+The man looked up, hope glimmering in his eyes.

 “We will send you with enough food to care for your family in mean time,” Allmother said.
 “Go with my blessing.”